What is this subject about?

 What will I study over the two years?

 In the first year you will study ‘In search of the American Dream: the USA, c.1917–96’, which includes President Nixon and the Watergate scandal, Kennedy’s assassination, anti-Vietnam protests, Martin Luther King and Civil Rights, Prohibition, Boom and Bust in the 1920s and 30s America, popular culture and media, and the changing Presidency, from Woodrow Wilson to Ronald Reagan.
 You will also look in depth at ‘South Africa, 1948-1994, apartheid state to rainbow nation’, which includes resistance to apartheid, life in South Africa, the Soweto Uprising, Steve Biko, the African National Congress and Nelson Mandela.

 In the second year you will explore ‘Britain: losing and gaining an Empire, 1763–1914’ which includes the American colonies and War of Independence, the Indian mutiny, the Suez canal in Egypt, the abolition of slavery, the scramble for Africa, and Australia, Canada, India and Egypt up to World War One.
 For coursework you will research interpretations of the reasons for the abolition of the Slave Trade in Britain in 1807.

 How is the course assessed?

-Assessment is 80% by examination and 20% coursework, which is written in the second year.
+Assessment is 80% by examination and 20% coursework.
+The coursework is written in the second year.
 The three exam papers consist of extended writing in the form of full essay responses, source analysis and historical interpretation.

 What skills will I need and develop on this course?